 ‘To reach a state of net zero emissions for companies implies two conditions:

 - To achieve a scale of value-chain emission reductions consistent with the depth of abatement achieved in pathways that limit warming to 1.5°C with no or limited overshoot and;

 - To neutralise the impact of any source of residual emissions that remains unfeasible to be eliminated by permanently removing an equivalent amount of atmospheric carbon dioxide.’

 Why set a Net Zero target?

 Rigorous Net Zero targets carry a promise of strong climate action that is aligned with the Paris Agreement and limiting warming to 1.5°C.

 At a time of climate emergency, setting out a robust pathway to achieving Net Zero emissions has become a new proxy for climate ambition.

-At an organisational level, there are a number of benefits of setting a net zero target.
-These include:
+For corporates, there are a number of benefits of setting a Net Zero target, which include: